zpoint/CPython-Internals/BasicObject/dict/dict.md

 before we dive into the memory layout of python dictionary, let's imagine what normal dictionary object looks like

-usually, we implement a dictionary as a hash table, it takes O(1) time to look up an element, that's what exactly CPython does.
+usually, we implement a dictionary as a hash table, it takes O(1) time to look up an element, that's how exactly CPython does.

 this is an entry, which points to a hash table inside the python dictionary object before python3.6